Rumana1718/Data-Mining-Project-/README.md

 # Data-Mining-Project-
-Quality Job prediction for a student  using Weka
+Quality Job prediction for a Student  using Weka